Sign up to our Newsletter

 Keep Class Notes and Other Materials

-Keep all your notes and assignments for study guides, reviews, and potential topics that may show up on the exam.
-Keeping well maintained notes makes it is easier to go back and find certain topics to review, and it also reduces time spent looking for study materials.
+Keep all your notes and assignments for study guides, reviews, and potential topics that may appear on the exam.
+Keeping well-maintained notes makes it easier to go back and find specific topics to review and reduces time spent looking for study materials.

 Utilize Your Materials Effectively

-Don’t spend tons of time making fancy study materials!
-Many students make the mistake of spending hours on flashcards that are not effective.
+Don’t spend a lot of time making fancy study materials.
+Many students make the mistake of spending hours on useless flashcards.

 Set a Schedule for Studying That Works for You

-St. Francis School of Law recommends studying an average of twenty hours per week.
-Make sure you plan a schedule that actually works for you and allows you to continue your studies and other obligations.
-If you overwhelm yourself or are disorganized, it will most likely negatively affect your studying habits.
+You should study for an average of twenty hours per week.
+Make sure you plan a schedule that works for you and allows you to continue your studies and other obligations.
+Overwhelming yourself or being disorganized will negatively affect your studying habits.

 Utilize Campus Resources